 Discover Care Team - Supports the ability to determine who the other members of the care team are in order to engage them in communication, negotiation, harmonization and coordinated execution of the plan (via other CCS capabilities not utilized in this profile)

-DCTM Profile provides the means for sharing care team information about a patient that meet the needs of many, such as providers, patients and payers.
+The DCTM Profile provides the means for sharing care team information about a patient’s care team that meet the needs of many users, such as providers, patients and payers.
 A patient and providers may be associated with multiple types of care teams at any given time.
-Patients are suffering from an increasing number of complex or chronic health conditions which require frequent episodes of care involving multiple providers.
+Patients are suffering from an increasing number of complex or chronic health conditions which require frequent episodes of care involving multiple care providers.
 With this complexity, it is difficult to identify and coordinate care amongst providers and caregivers.
-Being able to inform providers and patients with care team information and the functions to support improving care provision is needed.
+The ability to inform providers and patients with care team information and the functions to support improving care provision is needed.

 The World Health Organization (WHO) stipulates approximately 63% of all annual deaths are due to non-communicable or chronic diseases.
-US Medicare claims data reports $17.4 billion dollars was spent on re-admissions to hospital within 30 days of discharge in 2004.
+The US Medicare and Medicaid Services (CMS) department’s claims data show that $17.4 billion dollars was spent on re-admissions to hospital within 30 days of discharge in 2004.

 Effective collaboration and communication is needed to support the provision of patient-centered care.
-This would enable the provision of efficient health information needed for effective care planning and collaboration between applicable providers, participants and the patient.
+DCTM would enable the efficient provision of health information that is needed for effective care planning and collaboration between applicable providers, participants and the patient.

 X.1 DCTM Actors, Transactions, and Content Modules